CherryFramework/cherry-popups/readme.txt

 = Popup Identification on static page =
 If standard settings are not enough for identifying visible section, there is a metablock that allows you to add a particular popup to any static page.

-= Shortcode cherry_popups =
-Shortcode is used to display the popup list with set parameters.
-Shortcode attributes:

-* id (default = '') - popup id

 == Installation ==